syoon2/COMP3811_data/postgres_docker.md

 ```

 The value of "IPAddress", which should be near the end is what you are interested in.
 This is the IP address of your postgres container.
+There is a script `pg_get_ip.sh` which will display your container's IP address.

 ## Step 4.
 Connect to the database

 The `psql` command is the PostgreSQL interactive terminal.
 You can type in queries interactively, issue them to PostgreSQL, and see the query results.
 It will also take input from a file and provides meta-commands to perform various database functions.
-Documentation for `psql` is https://www.postgresql.org/docs/10/app-psql.html.
+Documentation for `psql` is [https://www.postgresql.org/docs/13/app-psql.html](https://www.postgresql.org/docs/13/app-psql.html).

-Using the IP address of your container, connect using psql:
+Using the IP address of *your container*, connect using psql:

 ```
-$ psql -h 172.17.0.3 -d uni
+$ psql -h 172.17.0.2 -d uni
 ```
-The option `-h` specifies the host, and the `-d` option specifies the name of the database.
+The `-h` option specifies the host, and the `-d` option specifies the name of the database.

 You will be prompted for the password you specified in the start_pg.sh script.